Emotional expression: Psychological construction model

 Another model of emotion, called psychological construction, describes emotion as a construction that results from more basic psychological processes.
 In a psychological construction model, basic psychological processes like affect (positive or negative feeling combined with some degree of physiological activation), previous experiences, language, and executive functioning combine to form a discrete emotion experience.
+This perspective is extensively explored in Lisa Feldman Barrett's work, The Psychological Construction of Emotion, which argues that emotions are not biologically hardwired but rather emerge from core psychological ingredients.
 While some discrete emotions tend to have typical responses (e.g. crying when sad, laughing when happy), a psychological construction model can account for the wide variability in emotional expression (e.g. crying when extremely happy; laughing when uncomfortable).

 Psychological construction models call into question the assumption that there are basic, discrete emotion expressions that are universally recognized.
 Many basic emotion studies use highly posed, stereotypical facial expressions as emotional signals such as a pout, which would indicate one is feeling sad.
 These facial expressions can be better understood as symbols of emotion rather than signals.
+Research by Barrett et al. (2019) challenges the idea that facial expressions directly correspond to specific emotions, arguing instead that their meaning is shaped by context and prior experience.
 While these symbols have undeniable emotional meaning and are consistently observed during day-day emotional behavior, they do not have a 1-to-1 relationship a person's internal mental or emotional state.
 For example, not everyone furrows their brow when they are feeling angry.
 Moreover, these emotional symbols are not universal due to cultural differences.
 For example, when Western individuals are asked to identify an emotional expression on a specific face, in an experimental task, they focus on the target's facial expression.
 Japanese individuals use the information of the surrounding faces to determine the emotional state of the target face.
 This challenges experiments that solely use a presentation of an isolated emotional expression in experiments because it is reflecting just a Western notion of emotion.